Data-Driven Continuous-Time Framework for Frequency-Constrained Unit Commitment: Introduction

-The \gls{CUC} formulation of \cite{parvania2015unit} is employed for the proposed \gls{CFCUC}.
+The \gls{CUC} formulation of \cite{parvania2015unit} is employed as a starting point for the proposed \gls{CFCUC}.
 Frequency response metrics like rate of change of frequency, quasi-steady-state frequency, and frequency nadir are obtained from the swing equation and defined as Bernstein polynomials in this paper.
 In the case of frequency nadir, the obtained term is highly non-linear, which makes it hard to calculate and apply to the \gls{MILP} problem in hand, even after considering the simplifying assumptions that are suggested later in the methodology section.
-To avoid that, a data-driven approach is utilized to acquire a linear frequency nadir constraint.
-The synthetic data generation method is from \cite{rajabdorri2023inclusion}.
+To avoid that, a data-driven approach is utilized to acquire a linear frequency nadir constraint similar to \cite{rajabdorri2023inclusion}.
 Linear regression is employed to drive the frequency nadir constraint from this synthetic dataset in terms of Bernstein coefficients.
 Data-driven methods are proven to be effective in describing frequency dynamics in the \gls{FCUC} problem \cite{lagos2021data,zhang2020approximating,sang2023conservative,rajabdorri2022robust,rajabdorri2023inclusion}.
-It's revealed in the results section that the simplifying assumption and the learning procedure can restrict continuously the frequency nadir deviation very accurately throughout the time interval.
+It's revealed in the results section that the simplifying assumption and the learning procedure can continuously restrict the frequency nadir deviation very accurately throughout the time interval.